antonio-war/SwiftyReachability/README.md

 # Installation

-You can use Swift Package Manager to add SwiftyPackage to your project.
+You can use Swift Package Manager to add SwiftyReachability to your project.

 ## Add Package Dependency